yadavprakash/terraform-aws-s3/README.md

 }
 ```

-## Module Inputs
-- `name`: The name you want to assign to this access point.
-- `environment`: The environment for your application.
-- `acceleration_status`: Sets the accelerate configuration of an existing bucket.
-Can be Enabled or Suspended
-- `kms_master_key_id`:The AWS KMS master key ID used for the SSE-KMS encryption.
-- `cors_rule`:  A rule of Cross-Origin Resource Sharing (documented below).
-- `acl`: The canned ACL to apply.
-Defaults to "private".
-Conflicts with grant.
-- `logging`: A settings of bucket logging.
-- For security group settings, you can configure the ingress and egress rules using variables like:

-## Module Outputs
-- `id` : Unique identifier for the rule.
-- `tags` : A map of tags to assign to the bucket.
-- `arn` : The ARN of the bucket.
-Will be of format
-- `bucket_domain_name`: The bucket domain name.
-Will be of format
-- Other relevant security group outputs (modify as needed).

 ## Examples
 For detailed examples on how to use this module, please refer to the [examples](https://github.com/opsstation/terraform-aws-s3/tree/master/_examples) directory within this repository.